 In other words, the dog must be trained to meet the needs created by the disability.
 This function can be for a number of medical or other necessities that are required by the owner.
 Some of these functions are:

 There is a huge difference!
-To understand the difference between these dogs, please Click Here to learn what purpose each dog serves and which dog has full public access
+To understand the difference between these dogs, please visit Therapy, Emotional & Service Dogs.2018 to learn what purpose each dog serves and which dog has full public access.

-Under ADA, people with disabilities are permitted to take their assistance dog with them most all places they go, including places that would normally prohibit pet dogs.
+Under ADA, people with disabilities are permitted to take their assistance dog with them in most places they go, including places that would normally prohibit pet dogs.
 Some examples of places that might prohibit dogs are restaurants and supermarkets where there are public health concerns.
 However, people with disabilities, have the right to enter and use those places with their assistance dogs.
-In addition, business owners, employers, managers, supermarket staff, airline officials and others are not permitted to ask the individual the nature of their disability.
-The only requirement is that the individual be disabled, either physically or emotionally.
+In addition, business owners, employers, managers, supermarket staff, airline officials, and others are not permitted to ask the individual the nature of their disability.
+The only requirement is that the individual is disabled, either physically or emotionally.